 Students must also pass a Preliminary Examination administered by a Preliminary Exam Committee of at least two people headed and chosen by the student's dissertation advisor.
 The Preliminary Exam is meant to certify beginning competency in the student's area of specialization.

-Most of our student have their own private office.
+Starting in their second year, students have their own private office.

 Yes--two a year!
-See here.

 Typically, for nonnative speakers, we like to see at least a 90 on the TOEFL.